Last updated on May 15th, 2023

-For the most interesting experience, buy some Turkish delight or baklava in advance and then on the board, order Turkish tea in a miniature glass.
+For the most interesting experience, buy some Turkish delight or baklava in advance and then on the board, order Turkish chai in a miniature glass.
 If you are taking a ferry in the morning before your first meal, better don’t drink tea on empty stomach.
 Turkish tea is strong and has a lot of caffeine, so some people can have negative effects after drinking it before the meal.

 2. Feed the Seagulls

 Istanbul is the city of cats, markets, simit (Turkish bagels), barbershops, and seagulls.
 Seagulls in Istanbul are everywhere and if you don’t see them, you certainly hear their squawking all over the city, not just on the waterfront.

 For tourists, who come to visit Istanbul for the first time, seagulls can become part of the show.
 It is definitely very entertaining to feed them, especially when on a ferry crossing the Bosphorus.

 In fact, I do recommend you buy a simit or grab some bread before boarding a boat for those impudent birds.

 If you have seen photos of others with seagulls in the background, it means that people were throwing them bread or other food.
 That’s the way to make a flock of birds to follow the boat and appear in your pictures.
 They won’t show up on their own.
 But honestly, feeding them anywhere is so much fun.
 Not only for kids but adults too.

 That being said, one of the must-do things in Istanbul is to carry a piece of bread in your purse.
 In that way, you can be sure there will be always a lot of birds in your photos.